 Becoming flightless on a remote, predator-free island, where it greatly saves on energy, is an evolutionary advantage.
 In fact, the dodo is thought to have once been incredibly abundant, reaching a peak population of perhaps half a million birds.
 Clearly, then, this was not a failure of a species.

-But that evolutionary advantage remains only so long the island is safe.
+But that evolutionary advantage remains only so long as the island is safe.
 Those same birds will become horribly vulnerable if predators suddenly arrive at a later date – and the worst predator of all is Homo sapiens.

 Mauritius is so remote that Europeans did not discover it until the beginning of the 16th century, and it was another 100 years before ships called at the island with any frequency.
 These sailors sought a safe sea route to India and discovered that Mauritius, halfway across the Indian Ocean, was the perfect base for their ships to restock with food and water.
 They were eager for fresh meat, and one of the easiest sources came from the giant, grounded pigeons that lived there.